DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 ecosystem.

-There is a real and growing set of acquirers active in Shopify apps and adjacent ecommerce SaaS.
+The active acquirer list in Shopify apps is real and reasonably well-defined.
 The names that come up most often are AppHub, Pantastic, Assembly, ShopCircle, Threecolts, Tiny, and SureSwift.
 They are not interchangeable.
-Some are roll-ups assembling portfolios for operational leverage, some are longer-hold owners, and they have different appetites for size, category, and stage.
+Some are roll-ups assembling portfolios for operational leverage.
+Some are longer-hold owners who want stable cash-flowing assets and are not under pressure to exit in three to five years.
+They have different appetites for deal size, category focus, and founder involvement post-close.

-Do not optimize for the highest name on the list.
+Do not optimize for the highest-profile name on your outreach list.
 Optimize for the buyer who needs what you have.
-The app that fills a hole in someone's portfolio earns a premium the open market will not pay.
+The app that fills a hole in someone's portfolio can command a number the open market will not match.
+Running a competitive process with the right four buyers beats a wide spray to twenty who are not really aligned.

 Taylor Sicard · Consulting